-List majors currently under consideration and rate each potential List the factors you are using to make the decision Assign each factor an importance weight major on each factor (again using a scale of 1-10). about a major - i.e. from 1 to 10 (10 being extremely important)
+List majors currently under List the factors you are Assign each factor an consideration and rate each potential using to make the decision importance weight consideration and face each potential using to make the decision about a major - i.e. from 1 to 10 (10 hoing major on each factor (again using a scale of 1-10). about a major - 1.e. from 1 to 10 (10 being scale of 1-10). extremely important)